vedph/gve-doc/export/export-trees.md

 ### Binary Tree

 Let us now consider an even more constrained tree.
 In the above tree, we still deal with a lot of branches stemming from each node.
 This potentially can be an issue for encoding methods like parallel segmentation, as they rely on keeping the segments of each version in synch.
 The more the versions, the higher the possibilities that segments do not align.

-Further, when adapting this method to autographs, a typical technique is using a nested binary branching at each `app` element, with two children for two versions being compared.
+Further, when adapting this method to autographs, sometimes we might want to limit branching to a binary choice: for instance, for each `app` element have two children for two versions being compared.
 So, to render an XML based on a binary alternative like in the example of `app` including `lem` and `rdg`, we need to further constrain the above structure to allow _at most two children per node_.

+>Like all the structures discussed in this section, the examples are used only to show the flexibility gained by using a tree of annotated nodes, rather than a simple sequence of annotated segments.
+So, we focus on transformations of abstract trees, possibly more fit to a specific hypothetical scenario.

-So, when more than 2 children would be required, we need to insert a blank fork node, having as first child the original node, and as second child the new one.
+In this binary tree, when more than 2 children would be required, we need to insert a blank fork node, having as first child the original node, and as second child the new one.
 This blank node will be inserted at the place of the last child of the last maching node, whether it's a node with payload or a blank fork node.
 With this recursive structure, we can encode as many branches as we want, of course each incurring in the overhead of one additional nesting level.

 To make things clearer, let us start as in the previous example: